Gov. Edwards to hold press conference at 2:30 p.m.

 BATON ROUGE, La.
-(WAFB) - Governor John Bel Edwards will hold a press conference Tuesday, July 21 to announce the latest developments in the fight against COVID-19 in Louisiana.
+(WAFB) - Governor John Bel Edwards will hold a press conference Thursday, July 23 to talk about the latest in the COVID-19 response effort.

-The press conference is scheduled to begin at 2:30 p.m.
-We will carry it live on our over-the-air broadcast, as well as on all of our digital platforms.
+The press conference will begin at 2:30 p.m. and will be carried on WAFB’s over-the-air broadcast and on all of its digital properties.
+To see a full list of where you can watch, CLICK HERE.

 Click here to report a typo.